ExpansionModTeam/DayZ-Expansion-Missions/README_TUTORIAL.txt

 If this folder doesn't exist from the template of the desired map, create a folder named "expansion" and inside this new folder create two folders "objects" and "traders".

-P.S.
-Yes the init.c part has been removed.
-This is now managed by the mod instead :)

 For more informations, please read our wiki at https://github.com/salutesh/DayZ-Expansion-Scripts/wiki